-The History of the Arvor Hotel
+The History of the Arvor Hotel near the Place Saint Georges in Paris

 In the heart of the City of Lights, between Pigalle and the Notre-Dame-de-Lorette church, the Arvor hotel proudly stands on rue Laferrière, in an old dead end where the poet Stéphane Mallarmé was born in 1842.
 Today a charming hotel in the 9th arrondissement of Paris with a classical and elegant façade, its history is intimately linked to the life of this lively and animated cultural district, where writers, artists and lorettes, all children of a world in full upheaval, once rubbed shoulders.